Bubbelbad/Bubbelbad/README.md

-Ohoy!
+Hey!

 I’m interested in learning how to code and seeing if it could be a new career posibility for me.
-I started somewhat in mars and haven't been coding before.
+I started in mars and haven't been coding previously.

-- 🌱 I’m currently learning python on a basic level.
+- 🌱 I’m currently learning python on a basic level!

 Feel free to give me tips!
 Would like to find good sources for learning, easy project ideas or a good community for motivation.
 <!---